ziomber/md3200/README.md

 3. Inport md3200.xml template into zabbix
 4. Apply this template to proper host in zabbix

+Script can monitor:
+- physical disks
+- fans
+- PSU
+- battery
+- temperature

+Alerts are fixed in template basing on my MD3200i with 12 disks in raid 6 (1 failure High, 2 failures Critical), 4 fans, 2 PSUs, 6 temp sensors and 2 batteries.

 This script was made using https://github.com/Borodatko/zabbix_storage_monitoring